 Not a lot of forests of the world are as beautiful and picturesque as the Wharton State Forest.
-Not only is it one of the gorgeous sites you can visit for an RV vacation, but it is also quite fascinating.
+Not only is it one of the more scenic sites you can visit for an RV vacation, but it is also quite fascinating.
 Covering over 100,000 acres of Pinelands, Wharton State Forest is the largest state forest in the state of New Jersey, and it is the largest tract of land in the park system of the state.

 Whether you prefer pitching your tent or staying warm inside your RV, the campgrounds of Wharton State Forest will show you the most exceptional hospitality you can ever ask for.
 Some of the campsites are pet-friendly, so you can even bring your furry friend along on the adventure in the great outdoors.
 Close enough to the beach and the casinos of Atlantic City, Wharton State Forest will surely provide everything you need for a memorable experience with a whole lot of fresh air!